Yinghui-Liu/SPOT-Trip/README.md

 # SPOT-Trip

-This is the official implementation of our paper titled **"Learning Static and Dynamic User Preferences for Out-of-Town Trip Recommendation"**.
+This is the official implementation of our paper titled **"SPOT-Trip: Dual-Preference Driven Out-of-Town Trip Recommendation"**.

 Pytorch versions are provided.